Church Safety vs Church Security: Does the Name Matter

 Another mindset concern was more of an individual one.
 Sometimes the word “security” starts to put people into a ‘rule enforcer’ mindset and we wanted to avoid this.
 While this was infrequent with us, it can happen.
 Although this is best addressed in recruiting and early training, we decided that the name change could help prevent having that mindset creep in.

 A related thing I’ve seen is a drift toward becoming the “behavior police”.
 I think this is something that safety should avoid unless it’s needed.
-For example, I listened to some team members discussing how to deal with a couple of teen boys that they felt were looking at girls the wrong way.
+For example, I listened to some team members discussing how to deal with a couple of teen boys who they felt were looking at girls the wrong way.
 As they talked to each other, I listened to the plans get formulated on how they would remove the boys from service and so on.
 That’s when I decided to speak into the issue and get it back on track.
 Boys looking at girls isn’t a safety issue.
 It doesn’t make the church less secure.
 Creating a disruption to remove them, creating embarrassment (and the opposition that comes with it), and then playing the heavy doesn’t seem like the best first move to me.
 What if we quietly had a word with the boys afterward in a way that guided them as young men?
-Or had the youth pastor that already has a relationship with them do it?
+Or had the youth pastor, who already has a relationship with them, do it?

 Ministry First

 My preference is always to try to minister to them first.
 Even with people who are low-key disruptive.
-(Obviously, we’re not talking about a protestor that tries to take the stage) Let your church staff minister to them first and be there to support their resolution, whether that means letting them stay or asking them to leave.
+(Obviously, we’re not talking about a protester who tries to take the stage) Let your church staff minister to them first and be there to support their resolution, whether that means letting them stay or asking them to leave.
 Better Protectors always takes a ministry-first approach to church safety training and constructing church safety procedures and guidelines.

 Perception